jli0108/quantum-diff-eq-ham-ebd/README.md

 # Quantum simulation of differential equations via Hamiltonian embedding

-This repository contains code for quantum simulation of PDEs via Hamiltonian embedding.
+This repository contains source code and data for quantum simulation of PDEs via Hamiltonian embedding.
 The manuscript titled "Resource-efficient quantum simulation of transport phenomena via Hamiltonian embedding" is available on [arXiv](https://arxiv.org/abs/2602.03099).